Masaru2/YAM2H/README.md

 for his hack "Mother 2: Perfect Edition" and started working on it for the "funnies" digging out the stuff I did back in 2019, starting this project.

-## Features

-* Graphics, Tilesets and Names reverted to how they were in Mother 2
+## Changes made by this patch

+* Restored MOTHER 2 sprites, graphics and maps

-* Ported the script from Maternalbound Redux, albeit with some changes
+* Mother 2 Title Screen (Lifted from Maternalbound Redux)

+* Ported the script from Maternalbound Redux (Which is based on the book "Legends of Localization: Earthbound" by Clyde Mandelin/Tomato, the creator of the Mother 3 fan-translation. making this script the most accurate of the bunch)

+* Various item names are renamed to make it closer to Mother 2 (Ex: Cherub's Band to Angel's Band)

 * Translated Debug Mode (Ported from Maternalbound Redux)

-* Restored the CAST secuence changing colors depending of the flavor you chose like in Mother 2
+* Restored the CAST sequence changing colors based on the flavor you chose at the start of the game like in Mother 2

-* Added "Clyde Mandelin" name in the credits

 ## Script changes from Maternalbound Redux

-* "Dalaam" is now called "Ranma" like in Mother 2
+* "Dalaam" is now named "Ranma" like in Mother 2

-* "Scarabia" is now called "Scarabi" like in Mother 2
+* "Scarabia"/"Scaraba" is now named "Scarabi" like in Mother 2

-* "Tendas" are now called "Gummy" like in Mother 2
+* "Tendas" are now named "Gummy" like in Mother 2

-* Fixed various grammar mistakes in the monkey languages
+* Fixed various inconsistencies and localization errors from the script

-* A punk now says "Hello!" instead of "Oh yeah?" which is a known localization mistake in Earthbound
+* Two instances where a dialogue line has an official uncensored version

 ## Screenshots